18 Best Places to Visit in California During Winter

 Recommended by Trijit from Budget Travel Buff

-One of the most underrated times to visit the Redwoods State and National Park is wintertime, when the moody clouds make the coastal forests look that much more majestic and you’ll have the trails largely to yourself.
+One of the most underrated times to visit the Redwoods National and State Parks is wintertime, when the moody clouds make the coastal forests look that much more majestic and you’ll have the trails largely to yourself.

 Couple hiking through Stout Memorial Grove in Jedidiah Smith Redwoods State Park in California